dOrgTech/OpenRaise/README.md

 ## Setup
 **Deployment** Bonding Curves can be deployed via a BondingCurveFactory.
 We will provide factories as part of the universal scheme, though users can also choose to deploy how they see fit.

-This will include a Bonding Curve, Bonded Token, and buy / sell Curve Logic.
+This will include deploying a Bonding Curve, Bonded Token, and buy / sell Curve Logic contracts.

 ## Usage
-[**`buy`**](./contracts/BondingCurve/BondingCurve.sol): Buy bondedTokens in exchange for collateralTokens
+[**`buy`**](./contracts/BondingCurve/BondingCurve.sol): Buy a set number of bondedTokens in exchange for the currently required number of collateralTokens.
+The required amount of collateralTokens must previously have been approved by the sender.

+Note: The price could change if another order is executed first.
+Resolving this issue is in the scope of the front-running guard methods discussed in the 'Future Plans' section.
 ```
 function buy(
   uint256 numTokens
 ) public
 ```

-[**`sell`**](./contracts/BondingCurve/BondingCurve.sol): Create a proposal that, when passed & executed, will call the sell function on the bonding curve on behalf of the Avatar.
+[**`sell`**](./contracts/BondingCurve/BondingCurve.sol): Sell bondedTokens in exchange for a number of collateralTokens calculated from the sell curve.

+Note: The price could change if another order is executed first.
+Resolving this issue is in the scope of the front-running guard methods discussed in the 'Future Plans' section.
 ```
 function sell(
   uint256 numTokens